-One Direction’s Harry Styles Is 23 And The World Is His Oyster But Not Kendall?
+One Direction’s Harry Styles Is 23 And The World Is His Oyster, But Not Kendall?

 One Direction’s Harry Styles turned 23 on Wednesday, February 1, throwing an amazing birthday bash in Malibu for his A-list guests.
 All the stars were out, from Adele to Tommy Lee.
-Cindy Crawford was also there as well as Cuba Gooding Jr. who sang the old Beatles hit “Come Together” for Karaoke.
+Cindy Crawford was also there as well as Cuba Gooding Jr. who sang the old Beatles hit “Come Together” on karaoke.

-Harry Styles’ One Direction bandmates were absent from the gathering, but Niall Horan, and Liam Payne, Louis Tomlinson wished him a happy birthday on Twitter according to Billboard.
+Harry Styles’ One Direction bandmates were absent from the gathering, but Niall Horan, Liam Payne, and Louis Tomlinson wished him a happy birthday on Twitter according to Billboard.
 Also absent was the lovely Kendall Jenner.

 Kendall Jenner invited Harry Styles to her birthday party, held the night before Jenner’s birthday.
-Harry not only attended the party but drove back to Kendall’s house to be the first to wish her a Happy Birthday on her special day.
+Harry not only attended the party but also drove back to Kendall’s house to be the first to wish her a happy birthday on her special day.

 Kendall Jenner did not attend Styles’ party.
 He instead spent time with a mysterious blond beauty.
 No one has identified the young lady who slightly resembles Suki Waterhouse, a model the One Direction crooner has also been romantically linked to.